Shu-AFK/Datatransmission/README.md

 5. **Run both files**

-    Lastly you can run the HostExec.exe file using:
+    Lastly you can run the HostExec.exe file using (please make sure to run with admin privileges):

     ```bash
     HostExec.exe